 - surgery when necessary

-ERT therapy with classic infantile Pompe disease has a possible complication in some infants of producing an immunological response that worsens the outcome.
-Early immunotherapy before starting ERT can help.
+ERT therapy with classic infantile Pompe disease has a possible complication in some infants of producing an immunological response that worsens the outcome (

 Later-onset Pompe disease progresses differently in each individual.
 Life expectancy varies depending on the extent of respiratory damage.